GrottoPress/shield/docs/14-BEARER-AUTHENTICATION.md

    You may need to add `BearerLogins::ShowPage` in `src/pages/bearer_logins/show_page.cr`, that displays the generated login token.

-   You display the token by calling `BearerLoginHelper.bearer_token(bearer_login, operation)`.
+   You display the token by calling `BearerLoginHelper.token(bearer_login, operation)`.
 This method prepends the *bearer login* ID to the raw token generated in the `CreateBearerLogin` operation, separated by a `.`.

    The resulting string is the final token expected to be used by clients to authenticate against the API.